ash-j-f/PLY-public/README.md

 PLY includes the PLYObjectSyncComponent (PLYObjectSyncComponent class), which allows for automatic serialisation of object data and storage of that data in the database.
 The data can then be retrieved to restore an object's state at any time.

-For an example implementation of object serialisation using PLY, see the repository XXXXXXXX.
+For an example implementation of object serialisation using PLY, see the repository https://github.com/ash-j-f/CaelumMagnaVR-public.

 The PLYObjectSyncComponent must be added to each Lumberyard game entity you want to save to, or load from, the database.
 The component can be added via the Lumberyard Editor.